Sulaymon-Dev20/muezzin-server/README.md

 # Project Muezzin

-As a developer, here’s some spatial text to describe the application `"Muezzin"` that I’ve created:<br><br>
+As a developer, here’s some spatial text to describe the application `"Muezzin"` that I’ve created:

 Muezzin is a web application developed using `Spring Boot 3` and Springdoc Swagger for frontend and mobile developers.
-The main purpose of this application is to generate the daily prayer times of Islam in the form of an image.<br><br>
+The main purpose of this application is to generate the daily prayer times of Islam in the form of an image.

 To accurately calculate the prayer times based on the user’s location, I have utilized the `GeoIP2` library.
 It helps in generating prayer times by determining the user’s location using their IP address.
-Additionally, the Adhan library has been integrated to generate the precise prayer times.<br><br>
+Additionally, the Adhan library has been integrated to generate the precise prayer times.

 To enhance the user experience, the application generates `QR codes` for prayer times using the `Zxing` library.
-This allows users to easily share the prayer times with others.<br><br>
+This allows users to easily share the prayer times with others.

 For better scalability and load balancing, the application uses the `Netflix Eureka` client.
-By default, the load balancer feature is `disabled`, but it can be enabled if desired.<br><br>
+By default, the load balancer feature is `disabled`, but it can be enabled if desired.

 To support multiple languages, the application incorporates `i18n` (Internationalization).
-This allows users to switch between different languages to view the prayer times according to their preference.<br><br>
+This allows users to switch between different languages to view the prayer times according to their preference.

 For convenient deployment, the application leverages `Google Jib` and `Dockerfile`.
-This enables the creation of containerized images that can be easily deployed in `Kubernetes`.<br><br>
+This enables the creation of containerized images that can be easily deployed in `Kubernetes`.

 Overall, Muezzin is a comprehensive application encompassing various technologies and libraries to provide accurate and user-friendly daily prayer times of Islam.
 By utilizing containerization and efficient deployment techniques, the application is designed to be easily deployed on any platform.

 ## Prerequisites